RGLab/flowcap3/reports/SeraCareComparison/GatingComparison.md

 ![Boxplots of log proportions for each center and cell population by subject and gating method.](figure/bcell_boxplot.png)

+## Mixed Model for B-cell Panel

 How we'll model this is the following.
 We'll have fixed effects for gating methods, cell populations and their interactions.
 That is becausewe want to esimate the effec of each gating method on each population.

 We fit a random intercept for Sample and Center as well as for each level of Population:Center and Population:Sample.
 The idea here is that cell population estimates will vary from center to center and from sample to sample, by more than just a fixed offset.

 We fit the reponse (proportions) on the logit scale.

+## Model fit and tests of gating contrasts

 ```r